xuyiyang0409/docs/Hackathon/README.md

-# Community Competitions
+# Hackathon

-A list of past (and upcoming) hackathons/other challenges. <br/>*Read this in other languages: [简体中文](README.zh-cn.md), [日本語](README.jp.md),.*
+A list of past (and upcoming) hackathons/other challenges. <br/>*Read this in other languages: [简体中文](README.zh-cn.md).*

 ### NGD Goal

 We believe that Hackathons and community led competitions can be very helpful for connecting the neo community and developing the neo ecosystem.

 ### Event types
+- **Challenges**

+  Challenges are often smaller in scale compared to Hackathons, and are held multiple times a year.
+Participants will be provided with several problems specific to the development side of NEO, with difficulty ranging from novice up to advanced.
+These events have been held in major cities worldwide, but could be held either offline or online in the future.

 - **Hackathons**

   Theme-based, large scale events focusing on the development of dApps on the NEO blockchain or other applications related to the community.
-These events are often announced a few months in advance, held in a specified city, and often last from one day to an entire weekend.
+Hackathons are often announced a few months in advance, held in a specified city, and often last from one day to an entire weekend.

-- **Challenges**
+- **Competitions**

-  Challenges are often smaller in scale compared to Hackathons.
-Participants will be provided with several problems specific to the development side of NEO, with difficulty ranging from novice up to advanced.
-These events could be held either online or in a physical venue.
+  These events are often held once a year and exclusively online.
+Teams and individuals compete to present their best work for the proposed topic before the deadline.
+Different categories of winners are often chosen and rewarded.

-- **Design Competitions**
+- **Design**

-  Design competitions will often be announced and held online.
+  These events will often be announced and held online.
 Any individual designer or team can enter the competition with their work.

 ### Hackathon List